khast3x/khast3x.github.io/_posts/2018-10-02-docker-c2-hershell-metasploit.md

 We're going to upgrade our hershell to a meterpreter session, using a dockerized Metasploit console.

-Contrary to the previous method, MSF will only need our `server.key` file.
+Contrary to the previous method, MSF will only need our `server.pem` file.

 To launch our `metasploit` container, we simply do: